stsln/hex_file_tools/README.md

 Designed to read, edit and combine multiple hex files into one.

-Developed with Python 3.10 and PySide6 (Qt6).
+Developed with Python 3.10 and PySide6 (Qt 6).

 ### Functional button in UI